paul-hammant/tbd/content/committing-straight-to-the-trunk/index.md

 If this is locked in as a team requirement, your new challenge is to keep the full build fast.
 Fast is say one minute, and slow is ten or above.
 Compile and pure unit tests (no threads, sockets, file IO) is where good builds focus their development effort.
 Any following "integration test" build steps that use threads, listen on sockets, or do significant file IO should be minimized as far as possible without reducing meaningful coverage.
 The best trick for that is changing some integration tests into pure unit tests, which isn't always easy.

-Some teams have revert policies for commits that land in trunk/master that are proven as "broken" later in CI.
+Some teams have revert policies for commits that land in trunk (or main) that are proven as "broken" later in CI.
 That could be an activity for a build-cop who's going to communicate with the dev team about locking the trunk to achieve that.
 Or it could be a bot activity and happen instantly, as Google do in-house (35K committers in one trunk).

 Some teams have some scripting in place to ensure that developers only pull/sync commits to their dev-workstations that CI has marked as passing.
 That could be as simple as keeping a commit ID (number or hash depending on your VCS tool) on a website somewhere, and writing a wrapper script for git-pull (or svn up) that ignores commits that happened after that one.
 Pushing back, with that way of working is harder in Git and Mercurial as they requires you to have pulled HEAD revision before you can push back.
 Subversion and Perforce don't have that limitation.